michaelmcandrew/civicrm-buildkit-docker/README.md

 # CiviCRM buildkit on Docker

-A buildkit oriented docker set up for CiviCRM.
+A buildkit oriented docker set up for CiviCRM 4.7.
 This repository creates a CiviCRM development environment based on buildkit.

 It tries to follow the Docker principles of isolating services in containers (rather than munging the whole set up into a single container) in order to make it easier to experiment with different versions and flavours of the various services.